spaetzlecode/tpcoold/README.md

 I can no longer recommend using this hack.

 I found out that thinkfan can actually be configured to run "full-speed" setting - use the numerical value 126 for that level.
-Here's my thinkfan.conf:
+Here's my thinkfan.conf (again, use at your own risk):

     (0,	0,	55)
     (1,	48,	60)